John-Otago/PhD-Plus/README.md

 ### 7.1 Principles & Disciplines

-- **Incerto** (NN Taleb, 2019/2021, Random House) || *You’ve read **Antifragile** as in 6.1?
+- **Incerto** (NN Taleb, 2019/2021, Random House) || *You’ve read **Antifragile** as mentioned in 6.1?
 Good.
 Now go and read the rest of the collection.
 Again, you don't need to agree with the author on everything, but think about what he said.*

 - **Principles: Life & Work** (R Dalio, 2017, Simon & Schuster) || *You may find this book a bit too long and only partially useful, but read it anyway.
 It's followed by two more books by the same author if you are interested.*